sakex/ml-perf/src/distributed/distributed.md

 We typically call "sharding" the act distributing an axis of a model on multiple devices.

-There are three Collective Operations typically used to synchronize the state of computations across devices, or to move from one sharding to another; [all gather](./all_gather.md), [all reduce](./all_reduce.md), and [all to all](./all_to_all.md).
+There are three Collective Operations typically used to synchronize the state of computations across devices, or to move from one sharding to another; [All-Gather](./all_gather.md), [All-Reduce](./all_reduce.md), and [All-To-All](./all_to_all.md).
 We will introduce them, then explore how they are used in different scenarios.